Monday, 16 July 2012

 Later a pair of heavily-laden Dutch cyclists turned up and installed themselves outside their tent on strange little legless canvas chairs.
 They were determined to soak up the sun as they had been riding for eight days (starting from Bourg-en-Bresse) in unrelenting rain, and this was their first fine day.
 The man was horrified that we were on foot.
 He said that he never walked anywhere – it was too strenuous.

 Then a woman came around collecting camping fees.
-She visited the people at the far side, and the cyclists, and then, ignoring us, she disappeared and never came back, so we had another free night, to go with the one at Faux-la-Montagne.
+She visited the people at the far side, and the cyclists, and then, ignoring us, she disappeared and never came back, so we had another free night, to add to the one at Faux-la-Montagne.

-Our Dutch companions produced a stove and cooked their evening meal, which they ate and cleared away while we continued to lie on our mats, reading (I was reading one of George Orwell’s essays, which I had stored on my Kindle, along with many other things).
+Our Dutch companions produced a stove and cooked their evening meal, which they ate and cleared away while we continued to lie on our mats, reading (I was reading one of George Orwell’s essays, one of the many things that I had stored on my Kindle.

 Seated on our tapestry-covered chairs, we were given a little plate of nibbles to accompany the wine while we waited for dinner.